aselsche/Supervised-Machine-Learning-Challenge--Predicting-Credit-Risk/README.md

 # Background
 LendingClub is a peer-to-peer lending services company that allows individual investors to partially fund personal loans as well as buy and sell notes backing the loans on a secondary market.
 LendingClub offers their previous data through an API.

-Using this data I created machine learning models to classify the risk level of given loans.
-Specifically, I compared the Logistic Regression model and Random Forest Classifier.

 # Steps
 1. Prepare and clean the data
 In the Generator folder in Resources, there is a GenerateData.ipynb notebook that will download data from LendingClub and output two CSVs: